Summary

 What did you create on the blank hexagon for the honeycomb scenario you just shared?
 Why?

-Go to slide 9.
+Show slide 9.
 Using the information students learned from the Honeycomb Harvest, have students help you place the definitions and examples in the different columns on the slide.
 Depending on the examples or the misconceptions you noticed earlier, you may have to elaborate on these lists to meet students' needs.
+Use this time to focus on slope and resolve misconceptions.
+Make sure students understand that parallel lines have the same slope; perpendicular lines have slopes that are the negative reciprocal of each other (or have a product of negative one); vertical lines have an undefined slope; and horizontal lines have a slope of zero.

 Extend

 Display slide 10.
-After students understand what it means to have lines that are parallel, perpendicular, vertical, and horizontal and how to create them, they will return their focus to the career of the architect.
-Students will go back to the Life as an Architect handout.
+After students understand what it means to have lines that are parallel, perpendicular, vertical, and horizontal, they will return their focus to the career of the architect.
+Direct students’ attention back to the Life as an Architect handout.

 Have students think about where they would want to leave their mark in the world by creating a structure in that location.
 The structure may be in any location and may be used for any function.
 Let students be creative with what they want to design.